- University >

 The role of the financial industry in the process of sustainable transformation

-prof Dr. Birgit Wolf, Department of Economics, Technische Hochschule Mittelhessen -
+Prof. Dr. Birgit Wolf, Department of Economics, Technische Hochschule Mittelhessen -

 Economy and ecology in harmony – This is how sustainable investing works